FAFSA Renewal

 Learn more about Satisfactory Academic Progress.

-The Financial Aid Office has a responsibility to determine whether a student “unofficially” withdrew, meaning that you stopped attending classes and received a non-passing grade (F, F0, IN, DR, W, WA, WI) because you failed to complete the course requirements OR the non-passing grade was “earned” meaning you attended, did the work, but the quality of the work merited a non-passing grade.
+When a student receives a non-passing grade (F, F0, IN, DR, W, WA, WI), the Financial Aid Office has a responsibility to determine whether the grade was “unearned” meaning the student failed to complete the course OR the non-passing grade was “earned” meaning you attended, did the work, but the quality of the work merited a non-passing grade.
 Learn more about policies for dropped classes or withdrawals.

 Failure to repay funds due to a federal program may affect future eligibility for financial aid at FIU or any other institution you may attend after leaving FIU.